matthewjwhite/spotty/README.md

 1. `spotty play touch of grey`
 1. `spotty touch%grey`

-It's powered by a database, so use whatever is compatible with `LIKE` will work.
+It's powered by a SQL database, so I could use whatever is compatible with `LIKE`.

 I could skip to the next track in context with `spotty next`.